SergeyMakeev/Quaternions-Revisited/README.md

 This sample illustrates the article Quaternions revisited.
 Is a simple but at the same time, the complete pipeline for graphic resources based on quaternions.

-The following pipeline parts are shown in sample
+The following pipeline parts are shown in sample:

-- Geometry importer from Autodesk FBX, calculation of aligned quaternions from TBN.
+ Geometry importer from Autodesk FBX, calculation of aligned quaternions from TBN.
-- Animation importer from Autodesk FBX, calculation of aligned quaternions for animation data
+ Animation importer from Autodesk FBX, calculation of aligned quaternions for animation data

 Also in the example is implemented runtime part for rendering imported data.

-- Animation player that stores bones data in the texture for easy use instancing for animated geometry.
+ Animation player that stores bones data in the texture for easy use instancing for animated geometry.
-- Geometry render that use geometry instancing.
+ Geometry render that use geometry instancing.
 Rendering support animations and normal mapping using quaternions.

 *  Requires:

-- Microsoft Visual Studio 2010
+ Microsoft Visual Studio 2010
-- Microsoft DirectX SDK (executable compiled with DirectX SDK June 2010)
-- Autodesk FBX SDK (executable compiled with FBX SDK 2014.1)
+ Microsoft DirectX SDK (executable compiled with DirectX SDK June 2010) Autodesk FBX SDK (executable compiled with FBX SDK 2014.1)

 *  Building: